microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 `PressableButtonHoloLens2` (Assets/MRTK/SDK/Features/UX/Interactable/Prefabs/PressableButtonHoloLens2.prefab) is HoloLens 2's shell style button that supports the precise movement of the button for the direct hand tracking input.
 It combines `Interactable` script with `PressableButton` script.

-For HoloLens 2, it is recommended to use buttons with a opaque backplate.
+For HoloLens 2, it is recommended to use buttons with an opaque backplate.
 Transparent buttons are not recommended because of these usability and stability issues:
-- Icon and text are difficult to read with physical environment
+- Icon and text are difficult to read with the physical environment
 - It is hard to understand when the event triggers
-- Holograms that are displayed through transparent plane can be unstable with HoloLens 2's Depth LSR stabilization
+- Holograms that are displayed through a transparent plane can be unstable with HoloLens 2's Depth LSR stabilization

 ![Button](../Documentation/Images/Button/MRTK_Button_UsePlated.png)